 There were still some finishing touches in progress, in the pursuit of Chelsea perfection.
 The beautiful rusted effect of some of the steel elements had been created with a clever Novacolor product which involves a painted base coat which is then activated with an oxidising finish; the shade was being adjusted to the beautiful soft final colour we saw later that evening.
 But that’s how it is as gardens come together at Chelsea.
 With a thousand different elements to pull together to an immovable deadline, there’s a bit of creativity on the hoof – and it’s fascinating to watch.

 The garden gives lots of design inspiration.
 For example, while the water references the canals that were so crucial to Wedgwood’s development, it plays a key role in the garden.
 Accessing seemingly floating platforms across stepping stones or bridges, it makes visitors take their time and focus on the garden – you can’t rush through.
-There were more useful design ideas to take away, too: the soaring arches of the architecture frames different views as you move through; textures in planting and materials add interest; and a sinuous sculpture creates a focal point.
-We loved this garden.
+There were other useful design ideas to take away, too: the soaring arches of the architecture frames different views as you move through; textures in planting and materials add interest; and a sinuous sculpture creates a focal point.
+We loved this garden - can you tell?!

 Jo modestly claimed that the garden didn’t have a particular message, other than being a place to relax.
 But we think this underplays the role that gardens can play in our mental health.
 If Wedgwood, back in the 1760s, appreciated the benefits to his workers of relaxing in a garden, just think how much more important it is today, in the pressured 21st century.
 By creating green spaces for us and for wildlife, we give ourselves the opportunity to recharge.